LlewBach/cydymiaith/README.md

 - Create, view, edit and delete their own posts.
 - Add, view, edit and delete their own comments on posts.
 - Assign and filter posts by category or assigned group.
-- Edit and delete their own profile with confirmational flash messages CHECK.
+- Edit and delete their own profile with confirmational flash messages.
 - Reset password with email confirmation.
 - A flash message will inform the user if password reset was successful.
-- SHALL I ALLOW STUDENTS TO VIEW USERS LIST?

 ##### Tutor Powers

-- Include Student powers plus the following...
+Include Student powers plus the following...

 - Create, view, edit and delete own Groups.
 - View a list of Users.
 Add Students from the user list to own Groups.
-- Remove Students from own Group.
+- Remove Students from own Groups.
 - Filter Posts by own Groups.
 - Filter Users by level, provider, username, email and location.
-Filter text inputs can be upper or lower case CHECK!

 ##### Admin Powers

-- Include Tutor powers plus the following...
+Include Tutor powers plus the following...

 - View, edit, and delete all Groups.
 - Edit and delete any Profile.
 - Filter posts by any existing Group.